Children from Year 2 to Year 6 act as our worship leaders, helping to prepare for acts of worship throughout the school.

 Our wonderful angels help support our Office Staff at the end of the day.
 They also assist with the handing out of the first aid bags at break times and lunch times.
 As well as delivering the registers to the appropriate classrooms.

-Our play leaders are Year 6 children who support KS1 children at lunchtimes.
+Our play leaders support KS1 children at lunchtimes.
 They set up, explain and play structured games with the younger children.

 Our peer mediators are on hand at lunchtimes to give support (through restorative approaches) to those children who may have fallen out or need help playing with their friends.

-Our young governors have representatives from Year 1 to Year 6.
+Our School Council has representatives from Year 1 to Year 6.
 This wonderful team meets to discuss what is happening in our school and what improvements can be made.
 They then feedback to their classmates.

 Each year staff choose a girl and boy from Year 6 to take on the responsibility of Head Boy and Head Girl, our school role models.
 These children liaise with Mrs Gillin throughout the school year and play a big part in driving pupil voice.

 At St Cuthbert's every child, teacher and governor belongs to a house named for one of the patron saints of the British Isles.
-Children in Year 6 are elected to be House Captain and Vice Captain to role model the behaviours of their patrons.
+Children in Year 6 are elected to be House Captain and are supported by their Vice Captains (children from Years 3 - 5) to role model the behaviours of their patrons.

 Teamwork - as a fisherman Andrew needed to work in partnership.

 Humility - he did not think he was worthy to emulate Jesus.
 To be humble is not to be arrogant or self important, it is to be modest.